VilleK88/TopdownGame/README.md

 # Lalli the Heathen

-Play as Lalli in 12th-century Finland during the era of the Swedish crusades.
-Defend the villagers of Köyliö from forced conversion and oppression by the crusaders, and exact revenge on Bishop Henrik for the murder of your family.

-Key Features:
+3D Unity action game set in 12th-century Finland, featuring melee combat and progression systems.

+## Overview
+The player takes on the role of Lalli, fighting against enemies while exploring a historical setting inspired by the Swedish crusades in Finland.

+## Features
 - Fast-paced melee combat
-- A variety of enemy types
+- Multiple enemy types
-- Skill-based progression and leveling system
+- Skill-based progression system
-- Inventory management for gear and resources
+- Inventory system

+## Technologies
+- Unity
+- C#

+## Notes
+Developed as a team project where I worked as the sole programmer and project lead, responsible for core gameplay systems and architecture.